github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 ## Using the official npm registry

 {% data variables.product.prodname_registry %} allows you to access the official npm registry at `registry.npmjs.com`, if your {% data variables.product.prodname_ghe_server %} administrator has enabled this feature.
-For more information, see [Connecting to the official npm registry](/admin/packages/configuring-package-ecosystem-support-for-your-enterprise#connecting-to-the-official-npm-registry).
+For more information, see [Connecting to the official `npm registry`](/admin/packages/configuring-package-ecosystem-support-for-your-enterprise#connecting-to-the-official-npm-registry).
 {% endif %}